-Pre-school – High School students at Hand In Hand in Roseville enjoy four specialists throughout the year in the areas of Visual Art, Music and Movement, Physical Education and M-STEM.
+Pre-school – High School students at Hand In Hand in Roseville enjoy five specialists throughout the year in the areas of Visual Art, Music and Movement, Physical Education and M-STEM and History.

 - Visual Art: Our Creator God made us to also be creative, and visual expressions are what is taught in our art classes, which are available for children at every age.
 Studying the elements of art (line, shape, color, texture, etc.) are included at all levels.
 Specific art projects are chosen to help students show their knowledge about these elements, while creating their original designs.
 Two and three dimensional projects are fashioned while learning to draw, paint, print, sculpt and design.
 Self expression is encouraged, working from the student’s imagination as well as reference material.
 Learning about famous artists who also worked in a particular media is inspirational for children as they make their own creative expressions.

 - Physical Education: Physical Education is a sports-based, game-based learning hour!
 3-Day students experience one class per week, while 5-Day students experience two.
 Our session usually begins with warm-ups and stretching, most often to music!
 Then we take one sport skill each month, isolating the skill and enjoying a variety of games to make the learning interesting and enjoyable for everyone.
 We see physical activity as a life-time endeavor and help encourage children to love, enjoy and take care of the body they have been blessed with!
 Words of health and fitness are sprinkled into each class experience as well.